-Rushell A. Salvador, 34, was appointed as Chief Financial Officer on December 2023.
+Rushell A. Salvador, 36, was appointed as Chief Financial Officer on December 2023.
 She is previously the Compliance Officer since July 2019.
 She has been with the Group as Profit and Loss Accounting Manager since May 2016.
 Prior to joining the Group, Ms. Salvador held different Finance and Accounting positions in Polyserve Philippines, Inc. and HR Network Inc. with Accounting and Finance Head as her last post before being a consultant of Jardine Schindler Elevator Corporation from June 2014 to February 2015.
 She holds a Bachelor of Science in Accountancy from Polytechnic University of the Philippines, Sta.
 Mesa, Manila and is a Certified Public Accountant.

-Lerma C. Fajardo, 37, has been the Group's Deputy Chief Financial Officer and Comptroller since 2018.
+Lerma C. Fajardo, 38, has been the Group's Deputy Chief Financial Officer and Comptroller since 2018.
 She has over 10 years of experience in accounting and finance, previously working as an Assistant Manager for Extramind Global Outsourcing Group, Inc. Ms. Fajardo also serves as the Comptroller of FHI's subsidiary, Balai ni Fruitas Inc. since December 2021.
 She holds a Bachelor of Science degree in Accountancy from Polytechnic University of the Philippines and is a Certified Public Accountant.

-Ralf Sarmiento, 37, was appointed as Compliance Officer on December 2023, He has served the Group's Accounting Manager for Tax Compliance since December 2018.
-Prior to joining the Group, Mr. Sarmiento held different Accounting positions in Goodwill Metal Corporation and JLA & DLA & Samp; Associates.
-He graduated from Polytechnic University of the Philippines with a Bachelor of Science in Accounting and is a Certified Public Accountant.
+Ralf Sarmiento, 39, was appointed as Compliance Officer on December 2023, He has served the Group's Accounting Manager for Tax Compliance since December 2018.
+Prior to joining the Group, Mr. Sarmiento held different Accounting positions in Goodwill Metal Corporation and JLA & December 2018.
+Prior to joining the Group, Mr. Sarmiento held different Accounting positions in Goodwill Metal Corporation and JLA & December 2023, He has served the Group's Accounting the Group's Accoun

-Shaun Aldrich G. Si, 32, was appointed as the Investor Relations Officer of the Company on December 2023 and has been the Group's Chief Marketing Officer since September 2022.
+Shaun Aldrich G. Si, 33, was appointed as the Investor Relations Officer of the Company on December 2023 and has been the Group's Chief Marketing Officer since September 2022.
 He spearheads all the marketing strategies and initiatives of the Group and shall also be responsible for all interactions with investors and financial institutions through creating programs which strengthens relationship of FHI to the various investment groups and individuals.
 Prior to joining FHI, he held various positions in Brand Management in Wyeth Philippines Inc. and Jollibee Foods Corporation.
 In 2013, he started his career as a Management Trainee in GlaxoSmithKline Philippines where he eventually became the Digital Marketing Manager in 2016.
 He holds a Bachelor of Arts degree in Management Economics Minor in Chinese Studies and the program award recipient for being the most outstanding student in the Management Economics Program Class of 2013 from the Ateneo de Manila University.

-Marvin C. Yu, 45, has been FHI's Corporate Secretary since Aug.
+Marvin C. Yu, 46, has been FHI's Corporate Secretary since Aug.
 24, 2019.
 On December 2021, he was appointed as the Corporate Secretary of Buko ni Fruitas Inc. He has more than 15 years of experience in the technical and engineering field.
 He was a Consultant in the SMC Telco Project, Master Planning Network Coverage Senior Manager for the Sun Cellular 2G and 3G Project, and RF Network Planning, Design and Optimization Engineer for Smart Communications Inc. Mr. Marvin Yu holds a Bachelor of Science degree in Electronics and Communications Engineering from De La Salle University and an Electronics and Communications Engineering Board Passer.